 Included in the list below are both English and Japanese words for the bonsai shapes.
 If you are a beginner, there is no need to memorize the Japanese.

 However, you may frequently see these words used in some bonsai activities, literature and other websites.

-The windswept bonsai is an example of a tree surviving in strong winds and/or harsh weather.
-This style should look as if a dominant wind has blown the branches to one side.
+These windswept bonsai are another example of trees surviving in harsh weather.
+This bonsai style should look as if a dominant wind has blown the branches to one side.